2020-DEV-171/TicTacToe/README.md

 Just open the .xcodeproj and run it to play, or run the test.

 ## Implementation details
+Not a complete explanation of the code, just some pointers to get around.

 ### Board.swift
 Mainly contains `Board`, a simple tic tac toe board implemented internally with arrays, each cell can be empty or contain a circle or a cross.
 There is no logic to prevent updating an already claimed cell, and there's no concept of turns or players, or winning conditions.
 Cell coordinates are implemented using `enums` to avoid indexing with `Int`s and checking bounds.